Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Abstract

 \section{Abstract}

-The redshifted 21-cm signal from the dark ages offers a powerful probe of cosmological models and the underlying dark matter microphysics.
-We investigate deviations from the standard $\Lambda$CDM prediction, an absorption trough of approximately $-40.6\,\mathrm{mK}$ at redshift $z \simeq 85.6$, in the context of co-SIMP dark matter.
-The strength of co-SIMP interactions, quantified by the parameter $C_{\rm int}$, enhances the absorption depth and shifts the trough to higher redshifts.
-For example, a model with $C_{\rm int}=1.0$ produces a minimum brightness temperature of $-50.6\,\mathrm{mK}$ at $z \simeq 86.2$.
+The redshifted 21-cm signal from the dark ages offers a powerful probe of cosmological models and the underlying dark matter (DM) microphysics.
+We investigate deviations from the standard $\Lambda$CDM prediction, an absorption trough of approximately $-40.6\,\mathrm{mK}$ at redshift $z\simeq85.6$, in the context of co-SIMP (strongly interacting massive particle) DM.
+The co-SIMP interaction strength is encoded by the parameter $C_{\rm int}$, incorporating the masses of DM and standard model (SM) particles, the interaction cross-section, and the amount of heat exchange between the two sectors.
+Increasing $C_{\rm int}$ deepens the absorption feature and shifts the trough to higher redshifts in the global signal.
+For $C_{\rm int}=1.0$, the minimum brightness temperature reaches $-50.6,\mathrm{mK}$ at $z\simeq86.2$.
 The 21-cm power spectrum increases with $C_{\rm int}$ in addition to the global signal.
-We assess the detectability of these signatures using signal-to-noise ratio (SNR) and Fisher matrix forecasts.
+We assess the detectability of these signatures using signal-to-noise ratio (SNR) and Fisher forecasts.
 The maximum SNR reaches $\sim 15.7$ for $C_{\rm int}=1.0$ for the global signal.
-Fisher forecast for $1,000$ hours of integration time shows that this model can be distinguished from a null-signal at $4.3\sigma$ and from the $\Lambda$CDM model case at $1.6 \sigma$, with order-of-magnitude improvements for 100,000 hours of integration.
-For the 21-cm power spectrum, our forecasts reveal complementary trends; with a modest setup (collecting area of $5\,\mathrm{km}^2$ and 1,000 hours of integration time), the $C_{\rm int}=1.0$ model can be detected at $4.63\sigma$ and differentiated from the standard scenario at $1.78 \sigma$.
-These findings highlight the potential of the 21-cm cosmology to probe the properties of dark matter and demonstrate that upcoming dark ages experiments, particularly space-based and lunar observations, can offer a promising avenue to test co-SIMP models.
+Fisher forecasts for $1,000$ hours of integration time show that this model can be distinguished from a null-signal at $4.3\sigma$ and a mild 1.6$\sigma$ from $\Lambda$CDM, improving by an order of magnitude for 100,000 hours.
+For the 21-cm power spectrum, a $5,\mathrm{km}^2$ array with 1,000 hours yields a $4.63\sigma$ detection and mildly separated from the standard scenario at $1.78\sigma$.
+These findings highlight the potential of the 21-cm cosmology to probe the properties of DM and demonstrate that upcoming dark ages experiments, particularly space-based and lunar observations, can offer a promising avenue to test co-SIMP models.